Delaware Corporation Search: Everything You Need to Know

 In Delaware, LLCs do not need to use operating agreements.
 Furthermore, operating agreements don't have to be written.
 The operating agreements can be made orally, implied, or in writing.

-If you need help with forming a corporation, partnership, or LLC in Delaware or other states, you can post your legal need to UpCounsel’s marketplace.
+If you need help with forming a corporation, partnership, or LLC in Delaware or other states, you can post your legal need to UpCounsel's marketplace.
 Upcounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.